 Sunshine, sand, and sangria!
 That is how most of us envision summer in our minds.
 Of course, not everyone gets the hot and balmy days they want, and even if they do, there are still some health issues that can arise.
 Luckily, you can read all about these in my post below.

 Obviously, one of the critical health issues to address over summer is protection from the sun.
-Yes, as a health copywriter, I know that during winter all you can do is dream about sitting outside and eating alfresco or chilling in a lawn chair in your garden, but ensuring that you have adequate protection from the sun's rays is crucial for your health.
+I know that during winter all you can do is dream about sitting outside and eating alfresco or chilling in a lawn chair in your garden, but ensuring that you have adequate protection from the sun's rays is crucial for your health.

 In fact, it is now known that both UVA and UVB rays are harmful to our health and may increase the risk of skin cancer.
 What that means is that it's essential that you follow your country's advice on the maximum time to stay out in the sun.
 Also, you will need to apply sunscreen with UVA and UVB protection at an appropriate factor, a topic you can find out more about in the video below.